katiem0/gh-bbc-exporter/README.md

 ## Importing to GitHub Enterprise CLoud

-After generating the migration archive, you can import it to GitHub Enterprise Cloud:
+After generating the migration archive, you can import it to GitHub Enterprise Cloud using GitHub owned storage and GEI.

 ## Limitations